mondoohq/installer/docs/integration/packer.md

 ***Packer Build***

 Once the packer template is verified, we are ready to build the image.
-In this case, we are going to build an AMI, therefore we need the the AWS credentials to spin up a new instance.
+In this case, we are going to build an AMI, therefore we need the AWS credentials to spin up a new instance.
 As shown above, the same will work with other cloud providers or Vagrant.

 Now, set the AWS credentials